Kanustu/SQL_project/starting_with_data.md

                      UNION
                      SELECT DISTINCT visit_id, date FROM analytics),

---exttacting years from union table year_selection AS(SELECT
+--extracting years from union table year_selection AS(SELECT
                   CASE
                       WHEN EXTRACT(YEAR FROM date) = 2016